usegalaxy-eu/operations/kvm-server.md

 These are set up by cloud-config (and in the case of console access, provided by the "Dashboard"), a service we don't provide.
 A quick workaround is to mount the image on the KVM server host and tweak the image in a chroot shell.
-(See !FIXME! below for instructions to mount the image.)
+(See sec.
+4.3 below for instructions to mount the image.)

 #### 3.3.1 Account Setup